This guide discusses the main changes and new features of Outlook 2013 and provides several tips on how to work with or around them.

 No, these themes are gone.
 While the Customer Preview only contained a a White theme, due to feedback the RTM release also contains a Light Grey and Dark Grey theme which add more contrast.
 The White theme got a RTM redesign as well which sure is an improvement over the earlier Preview releases.

-The White theme does kind of grow on you after a while (at least for me, I was in the “hate it” group at first) but I still wouldn’t recommend running this theme on a full screen on a large monitor.
+The White theme does kind of grow on you after a while (at least for me, I was in the “hate it” group at first) but I still wouldn’t recommend running this theme full screen on a large monitor.
 I initially configured the Light Grey theme but I got used to the white theme after about 1 month.

 If you go for the White theme, I can recommend using a calm blue background to get used to it (like for instance the HowTo-Outlook background color… )

 Other than that, you can also change the decoration in the top right corner.
 To change this, make sure you login with your Microsoft Account via File-> Office Account.
-Here you then have 14 different backgrounds to choose from (15 if you also count the “No Background” option).
+You then have 14 different backgrounds to choose from (15 if you also count the “No Background” option).
 My personal favorite is the School Supplies background.